-Southwest passengers grabbed woman nearly sucked out of plane's window
+Southwest passenger died after shattered window nearly sucked her out

 (CNN)For 20 minutes, the Southwest Airlines jet was a normal flight from New York to Dallas with 149 people aboard.

-The plane was flying at 32,500 feet Tuesday morning as passengers settled in for the nearly four-hour flight.
+The plane was flying at 32,500 feet Tuesday morning as passengers settled in for the three-hour flight.

 Suddenly, the alarms blared in the cockpit as what sounded like explosions boomed from the left side of the plane.
 Oxygen masks swiftly dangled from the ceiling.